paologhidoni/fac-application/README.md

 ## My steps in creating the website:

-1. Browse online for interesting layouts that might inspire me not only visually (colors, use of white space, fonts) but give me ideas on how and where to place interesting content in the website.
+1. I Browsed online for interesting layouts that might inspire me not only visually (colors, use of white space, fonts) but give me ideas on how and where to place interesting content in the website.

-2. Draw a quick mockup (or ten) on paper of how the website might look like, without going too deep into details but asking myself questions like:
+2. Drew a quick mockup (or ten) on paper of how the website might look like, without going too deep into details but asking myself questions like:

 - What is the main goal of the website.